AmigaAbattoir/nova-actionscript3/as3mxml.novaextension/README.md

  * **Language intelligence**
    * Issues

+ * **Tasks** - Limited support for using Nova's Clean/Build/Run.

 ## Notes

-It is based upon [BowlerHatLLC/vscode-as3mxml](https://github.com/BowlerHatLLC/vscode-as3mxml).
+The LSP used is [BowlerHatLLC/vscode-as3mxml](https://github.com/BowlerHatLLC/vscode-as3mxml).

 Started setting up LSP using the [How to use the ActionScript and MXML language server with Sublime Text](https://github.com/BowlerHatLLC/vscode-as3mxml/wiki/How-to-use-the-ActionScript-and-MXML-language-server-with-Sublime-Text) from the repo's Wiki.